cwpearson/llvmvm/README.md

     llvmvm install trunk

-Install and use a debug build of the trunk with a custom name
+Install and use a debug build of the trunk

-    llvmvm install trunk -c DCMAKE_BUILD_TYPE=Debug -n trunk-debug llvmvm use tunk-debug
+    llvmvm install trunk -c DCMAKE_BUILD_TYPE=Debug

-Put the binaries from release 3.9.0 in the path

-    llvmvm use release3.9.0
+    llvm use trunk

 ## Upcoming

 * Binary downloads
-* Custom build flags
+* ~~Custom build flags~~
 * Custom names for installs
-* Updating trunk install
+* Updating an install if trunk
-* Choose to keep/remove object files
+* Choose to keep or remove source and object files